 The last part of the TB pPassive range Location Ranging measurement sequence is the TB pPassive range Location Ranging measurement reporting part and appears is transmitted a SIFS time after the TB pPassive range location ranging measurement sounding part.

-In the T passive range Passive Location Ranging measurement reporting part, an RSTA shall send a Location Measurement Report frame and the LMR Sub-variant Location Trigger frames to one or more ISTAs that sent an uplink TB SU sounding NDP PPDU in the preceding TB passive range location ranging measurement sounding part. according to 11.22.6.4.23.4 (TB Measurement Reporting Part).
+In the T passive range Passive Location Ranging measurement reporting part, an RSTA shall send a Location Measurement Report frame and the LMR Sub-variant Location Trigger frames to one or more ISTAs that sent an uplink TB SU sounding NDP PPDU HE Ranging NDP PPDU in the preceding TB passive range location ranging measurement sounding part. according to 11.22.6.4.23.4 (TB Measurement Reporting Part).
 An ISTA addressed by the LMR Sub-variant Location Trigger frame shall transmit a an ISTA Passive Location Measurement Report frame a SIFS time after the LMR Sub-variant Location Trigger frame transmission.
 The ISTA Passive Location Measurement Report frame is defined in Section 9.6.7.38 (ISTA Passive Location Measurement Report frame format) and contains the ISTAs TOD and TOA time stamps measured by the ISTA during a Passive Location Polling-Sounding-Reporting triplet identified by a Passive Location Dialog Token included in the report.

 The RSTA shall send two broadcast RSTA Broadcast Passive Location Measurement Report frames a SIFS time after receiving the ISTA Passive Location Measurement Report frames from containing TOF measurements executed at the ISTAs.